jzeyl/Portfolio/README.md

 ## [Data Visualizations (R, Python, SQL)](https://github.com/jzeyl/Data-visualizations)
 These are a series of visualizations I made from public data sources to practice using new analysis techniques and methods, such as:
-  -working with maps in R
+  * Working with maps in R
-  -creating a Shiny app
+  * Creating a Shiny app
-  -using SQL queries
+  * Using SQL queries

  ## [Inventory App (Python, SQL)](https://github.com/jzeyl/Inventory-app)
  An app to update an inventory spreadsheet based on a separate sales/estimate spreadsheet.
 This was done as a pure python program and with equivalent SQL commands.